Search via Quantum Walk: Introduction

 The optimal quantum algorithm for Element Distinctness discovered by Ambainis~\cite{Ambainis04} recasts the problem in terms of search for a marked state in a Johnson graph defined by the problem instance.
-The algorithm may be viewed as a quantum analogue of the following search process, where $P$ is the transition matrix of a Markov chain defined on state space~$X$.
+The algorithm may be viewed as a quantum analogue of the following search process, where $P$ is a Markov chain defined on state space~$X$.

 \encadre{ {\bf Search Algorithm~1} \mbox{ } \begin{enumerate}\reduceitem

 \item Initialize~$x$ to a state sampled from a probability distribution~$s$ over~$X$.

 \item Repeat for~$t_2$ steps \begin{enumerate}\reduceitemm